 - Use your vertical wall space to your advantage.
 Take advantage of your wall space!
 Adding an IKEA Kallax wall unit like the one we have in our playroom is a great way to store lots of toys, games, and more without taking up too much precious square footage.
 You can also use wall-mounted shelving, wall-mounted baskets, or a magazine rack turned coloring book holder…..there are lots of possibilities here.

 - Leave open floor space.
 It drives me nuts when I see a playroom that is so cluttered with decorative stuff or toys that the kids don’t actually have room to, well, play.
 I mean, where is that giant Lego tower going to go, or how is anyone ever going to play My Little Pony memory?!

 - Keep at least one catch-all storage area.
-There are always going to be those hard-to-store toys — whether it’s a couple stuffed animals, or maybe dolls and dress up items and a plastic bathtub for baby.
+There are always going to be those hard-to-store toys — whether it’s a couple of stuffed animals, or maybe dolls and dress-up items and a plastic bathtub for a baby.
 Keeping one catch-all place for those random toys will save your sanity.
 My favorite is a storage ottoman, which can also double as extra seating when the lid is on.

 Many of you have asked where I purchased certain items for our kids playroom.
 Well, here’s a full list of sources for you!

 In the event that some items are no longer available, I’ve done my best to find similar items wherever possible.